chwerth/chwerth.github.io/index.md

 A Django based web application that uses Python's open-source machine learning libraries (scikit, sklearn, nltk, and NumPy) to scan inputted terms of service agreements and output highlighted suspicious portions of the agreement that the user may want to review further.
 This project was submitted to HackGT 7.

+*To find out more about these projects, click on the project titles to be taken directly to project pages*

 ## Work Experience
 ---